11 Best 3D Modeling Software (Free and Paid)

 4. Houdini

-One of the most popular 3D modeling software, Houdini, is used for 3D character modeling services, special effects, and 3D animation.
+One of the most popular 3D modeling software, Houdini, is used for 3D character modeling, special effects, and 3D animation.
 It has a versatile range of features and covers all significant areas necessary in 3D production.

 The most noteworthy feature of this software is its node-based procedural approach.
 This feature is used for a lot of procedural modeling.
 Simply put, this feature enables you to use the nodes to generate geometry procedurally.
 As a result, you can create some complex models with relatively little effort.
 This gives the user unmatched power, flexibility, and control.